httpharshjindal/reunion-task/readme.md

-Here is an updated version of the `README.md` for the Task Management System, incorporating the requested features for creating, deleting, updating, sorting, filtering tasks, and displaying statistics.

----

 # Task Management System

 This is a Task Management System built with a full stack approach using Node.js, Express, React, Next.js, and various modern technologies.
 It allows users to manage tasks, track time spent, view task statistics, and more, with JWT authentication for secure access.